thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Make sure GC and allocator are "in sync".
+Meaning the GC always trigger every time it would be necessary for the pool allocator to grow.
 - Benchmark without checking at runtime if globals are defined.
 Forbid forward declaration if gains are significant.
 - Allow forward declaration of global var using fn declaration
 - Reserve type, Type, abstract, override and final keywords
 - Move Global info from VM to Parser, keep parser inbetween repl evals
 - Better float formatting: 1.0e20 instead of 1.e20
-- check arity/signature of native fn
+- Check arity/signature of native fn
-- better and more conform error messages. compile and runtime
+- Better and more conform error messages. compile and runtime
 - Fix TODOs in the code
-- replace runtime errors by compile time (keep runtime error in degug)
+- Replace runtime errors by compile time (keep runtime error in degug)
 - Go over all the tests one more time (Some do not make much sense for tx and some others do not test all code paths)